Medically reviewed by Kristin Hall, FNP

 ED can occur for a variety of reasons, from physical health issues to psychological ones like depression or anxiety.
 Some medications may also increase your risk of experiencing erectile dysfunction.

-If you’ve recently been sick with COVID-19 and now find it difficult to get or maintain an erection, it’s best to talk to a licensed healthcare provider.
+If you’ve recently been sick with COVID-19 and now find it difficult to get or maintain an erection, it’s best to talk to a licensed healthcare provider about treating erectile dysfunction.